 If you’re on a really tight budget and you must go with a very inexpensive soft cooler, go with a Coleman cooler.
 All of the Coleman soft coolers, including those with hard plastic liners, are damn good coolers for the price . . . but they just don’t compete with the higher-end, more expensive soft coolers available.
 Still, we’d much rather invest in a Coleman cooler than any other department store brand or off-brand knockoff cooler.
 We like the Coleman 24-hour 30-Can Cooler, as well as the 30-Can Soft Cooler with a hard liner.
 Plus, the Coleman Maverick Ultra Backpack Cooler is surprisingly great — we took one on a full-day bike ride around a lake and it fit well enough and kept our drinks cold.
 None of these coolers are the kinds of coolers you can abuse for years, but hey, if you need something affordable and plan to use a little extra ice, we like Coleman.

-What about ice retention?
+While the overall form factor is the most important criteria to us, what if you’re looking for the best ice retention?
 If ice retention is your key criteria, you’ll want to go with any of the high-end options that are completely waterproof, which also tend to use closed-cell foam insulation.
 Go with a size that’s a bit larger than you think you want so you can accommodate more ice to get the results you’re looking for.
 The YETI, OtterBox, and ENGEL work particularly well, especially when you have at least twice the ice as food contents.
 Finally, choose a light color, like white, silver or grey that has a better chance of reflecting a bit more sunshine than darker colors: If the outside shell absorbs slightly less heat, you might get a few more slivers of ice before you pull out the last drink.
 Of course, we’re fans of color, so we’d rather go bold in pretty much every choice available.
 To each their own.

 These soft-sided coolers are also very good — they could have made the top 10 or 12 on someone else’s list.
 We have to draw a line somewhere, but like we said, these are also great soft coolers, and are particularly worth checking out if one of our top 12 just didn’t sing to you.